 - Your arm or face tingles just before your headache starts.

-If you have chronic tension-type headaches that don't get better with over-the-counter medications, see your doctor.
+If you have chronic (long-term) tension-type headaches that don't get better with OTC medications, see your doctor.
 Sometimes doctors prescribe antidepressants to treat these headaches.
-You don't have to have depression or anxiety for these medications to help your pain.
+You don't have to have depression or anxiety for these meds to help your pain.

 Acupuncture and self-relaxation techniques may also help ease tension-type headaches.

 It's important to find out what your triggers are and avoid them.
 It may help to keep a headache diary so you can track possible triggers like:

 You may be able to stop a migraine with headache drugs called "abortive medications."
 You take these as soon as you feel a migraine coming on.
 Drugstores carry over-the-counter ibuprofen medications specifically for migraine headaches.
 If they aren't enough to help, your doctor may prescribe stronger meds.

 If other treatments don't work and you have more than four migraine headache days a month, your doctor may suggest preventive medicines.
 You can take these regularly to make your headaches less frequent or severe.
 These meds include seizure medicines, blood pressure medicines (like beta-blockers and calcium channel blockers), and some antidepressants.

 CGRP inhibitors are a new class of preventive medicine that your doctor may recommend if other medicines don't help.

 Your doctor might also prescribe a medical device to help you feel better.
 These three devices may help prevent or treat migraines:

 Cefaly.
 This headband-like device stimulates a nerve on the forehead that's linked to migraines.